projectacrn/acrn-hypervisor/doc/developer-guides/network-virt-hld.rst

 ================

-The following shows the ACRN UOS network TX flow, using TCP as an example, showing the flow through each layer:.
+The following shows the ACRN UOS network TX flow, using TCP as an example, showing the flow through each layer:

 UOS TCP Layer
 -------------